urstylelimon/ecommerce_task/readme.txt

 ------------------------------------------------
 * For Cetegory
-Use postman to send Post request : "http://127.0.0.1:8000/api/products/" and also add in Postman Header section key: category and Value: Bag
+Use postman to send Post request : "http://127.0.0.1:8000/api/products/" and also add in Postman Header section key: "category" and Value: "Bag"

 * For profile
-Use postman to send Post request : "http://127.0.0.1:8000/api/profile/" and also add in Postman Header section key: Authorization and Value: Bearer <Access key>
+Use postman to send Post request : "http://127.0.0.1:8000/api/profile/" and also add in Postman Header section key: "Authorization" and Value: "Bearer <Access key>"

 *Testing Stripe Payments

-Use Postman to send a POST request to: "http://127.0.0.1:8000/api/checkout-session/" with JSON body: and also add in Postman Header section key: Authorization and Value: Bearer <Access key>
+Use Postman to send a POST request to: "http://127.0.0.1:8000/api/checkout-session/" with JSON body: and also add in Postman Header section key: "Authorization" and Value: "Bearer <Access key>"

 {
   "product_id": 1